helen-mckay/helenmckaydev/about.md

 I'm currently studying Computer Science at the University of Houston, and minoring in Mathematics.
 When not studying or making websites, I can be found bicycling, exploring Houston on the METRO, or reading.

-Currently reading:
-- "How to Listen to Jazz" by Ted Gioia
-- "The Long Dark Tea-Time of the Soul" by Douglas Adams

 The next version of this site will include a blog where I will share more of my thoughts, philosophy, and lessons learned.